matplotlib/mplcairo/README.rst

 Test suite
 ==========

-Run ``run-mpl-test-suite.py`` to run the Matplotlib test suite with the Agg backend patched by the mplcairo backend.
+Run ``run-mpl-test-suite.py`` (which depends on ``pytest>=3.2.2``) to run the Matplotlib test suite with the Agg backend patched by the mplcairo backend.
 Note that Matplotlib must be installed with its test data, which is not the case when it is installed from conda or from most Linux distributions; instead, it should be installed from PyPI or from source.

 Nearly all image comparison tests "fail" as the renderers are fundamentally different; currently, the intent is to manually check the diff images.
 Passing